-Welcome to Best Guitar Effects’ long awaited Top 20 Best Reverb Pedals.
+Welcome to Best Guitar Effects’ Top 20 Best Reverb Pedals for 2019.
 The purpose of this article is to explain what reverb is, what it’s for, and help you decide if you need a reverb pedal in your guitar effects arsenal.
 (Spoiler: you probably do.)
 We’ve also rounded up the 20 best reverb pedals and will provide some insights to help you decide which one is best for you.

 What Is Reverb?

 Reverb is the persistence of a sound after it occurs as it reflects off of surfaces in the environment until its amplitude (audio volume) reaches zero.
 Think of it as the sound that lingers in the air after it originally occurs.
 I like to say that Reverb is the sound of space.

 Reverb is an essential tool for creating a “space” for your guitar to exist within a mix, live or in the studio.
 While stereo panning moves your guitar placement on a horizontal field of left and right, reverb creates a sense of depth by moving your guitar closer or further away in a mix.
 A dry guitar sound will be up close and have an “in your face” presence; adding reverb will create an ambient atmosphere and a sense of your guitar being pushed to the back of the mix.

 Reverb Vs Delay